barrel-proof-apps/basecamp-todoexporter/README.md

 * projectId (from your bascamp url) ex: 1111111
 * username (for basecamp) ex: u
 * password (for basecamp) ex: p
+* userAgent - needed by bascamp for all requests ex: Myapp (http://barrelproofapps.com)

 this will stream a csv to stdout with the following columns: